romeerez/orchid-orm/BREAKING_CHANGES.md

 # Breaking changes

+## orchid-orm 1.36

+Stop handling null in column `parse`, add `parseNull` for this instead.

+Update your column `parse` to not handle null where it is just returning nulls as they come in, and add separate `parseNull` ([docs](https://orchid-orm.netlify.app/guide/common-column-methods.html#parsenull)) to return a default value.

 ## orchid-orm 1.35

 Empty select `select()` was selecting a full record, and from now will select an empty record.